-The Sony Xperia XA2 is a mid-range Android phone.
-It looks similar to 2017’s Sony Xperia XA1, but has a 1080p screen rather than 720p, and the battery has been bumped to 3,300mAh.
+The Sony Xperia XA2 is a solid mid-range Android phone.
+It looks similar to 2017’s Sony Xperia XA1, but has an upgraded 1080p (full HD) screen rather than 720p, and the battery's been bumped to 3,300mAh.

 But Sony’s high-resolution 23MP camera sensor outperforms the competition in many situations, even if you do have to be savvy to get the most out of it.